-Figure 40: Ranking of counties by point estimates and lower and upper endpoints of simultaneous confidence sets.
+Figure 38: Ranking of counties by point estimates and lower and upper endpoints of simultaneous confidence sets.
 The heat maps are based on movers estimates of the exposure effects μ{c25} .
-Panel A: the map is constructed by dividing the counties into deciles based on the estimated values of μ{c25} , and shading the areas so that lighter colors correspond to higher values of exposure effects or, equivalently, lower ("better") rank.
-Panel B (Panel C) shows the lower (upper) endpoint of the 95% simultaneous confidence sets for the ranks of all counties, using the same color coding as for the estimated ranks in Panel A.
+The map in Panel A is constructed by dividing the counties into deciles based on the estimated values of μ{c25} , and shading the areas so that lighter colors correspond to higher values of exposure effects or, equivalently, lower ("better") rank.
+The maps in Panels B and C show the lower and upper endpoints of the 95% simultaneous confidence sets for the ranks of all counties, using the same color coding as for the estimated ranks in Panel A.